Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/maintenance_guide.md

 The basic constructed layout is

-	svg - The map creates its own SVG element to contain the drawing zoom window - This is a wrapper that has the d3 zoom functionality added to it outline - This draws the document outline and sets the backgorund color annotation-container - This contains the annotations for genes and QTLS
+   - The map creates its own SVG element to contain the drawing zoom window - This is a wrapper that has the d3 zoom functionality added to it outline - This draws the document outline and sets the backgorund color annotation-container - This contains the annotations for genes and QTLS